A service company has incredible opportunities for fast growth, probably a LOT more so than retail.

 A Fast Business Profit Growth Secret

-To grow your business faster, focus on net profit MARGIN increasing strategies.
+To grow your company faster, focus on net profit MARGIN increasing strategies.

 That’s where another one of the 7 KPIs becomes relevant – the Gross Margin on Jobs.